codacy/docs/docs/repositories-configure/integrations/gitlab-integration.md

 ![GitLab integration](images/gitlab-integration.png)<!--TODO CY-6642 Update screenshot-->

 !!! important
-    Codacy uses the GitLab user who added the repositry to create comments on merge requests.
+    Codacy uses the GitLab user who added the repository to create comments on merge requests.
 If that user loses access to the repository, a repository admin must [refresh the GitLab integration](#refreshing).

 {% include-markdown "../../assets/includes/service-account-integration.md" %}